Who We Are

 1975

-With a view to protecting the development process from production pressures, Bob White strengthened the organization’s focus on dramaturgy and development.
-Subsequent ADs Per Brask et Brian Richmond continued to build on this legacy and worked to expand the organization’s reach from coast to coast.
+With a stance of protecting the development process from production pressures, Bob White strengthened the organization’s focus on dramaturgy and development.
+Subsequent Artistic Directors Per Brask and Brian Richmond continued to build on this legacy and worked to expand the organization’s reach from coast to coast.

 1981

-Artistic Director Rina Fraticelli added translation to PWM’s programming, advancing our artistic practice and expanding PWM’s reach.
+Artistic Director Rina Fraticelli added translation to PWM’s programming, advancing the organization’s artistic practice and expanding PWM’s reach.

-Michael Springate, Svetlana Zylin, Michael Devine et Peter Smith succeeded Rina Fraticelli as artistic directors, each contributing to PWM’s profile both locally and nationally.
+Michael Springate, Svetlana Zylin, Michael Devine, and Peter Smith succeeded Rina Fraticelli as Artistic Directors, each contributing to PWM’s profile both locally and nationally.

 1998

-As Artistic Director, Paula Danckert increased PWM’s artistic stability by introducing the permanent position of Dramaturg-in-Residence.
+Artistic Director Paula Danckert increased PWM’s artistic stability by introducing the permanent position of Dramaturg-in-Residence.
 In 2006, with support from Briony Glassco, she established the Résidence de Traduction Glassco à Tadoussac.

 2007